-Spatio-temporal population genetics methods to detect such significant demographic events exist, but they are generally purpose-built for information-rich genetic datasets, which span great sections or the whole genome or are the result of deep sequencing, and are collected at a single point in time.
+Spatio-temporal population genetic methods to detect such significant demographic events exist, but they are generally purpose-built for information-rich genetic datasets, which span great sections or the genome or are the result of deep sequencing.Such data are usually collected at a single point in time.
 For example, a number of sophisticated frameworks have been used to infer demographic history from at least tens of thousands of loci, based on different demographic scenarios and evolutionary assumptions (Excoffier, Dupanloup, Huerta-Sánchez, Sousa, & Foll, 2013; Gutenkunst, Hernandez, Williamson, & Bustamante, 2009; Kamm, Terhorst, Durbin, & Song, 2019).
-In general, these methods require input beyond simple allele counts, such as information about recombination processes (Gattepaille et al., 2013) and ascertainment bias (Albrechtsen, Nielsen, & Nielsen, 2010; Clark, Hubisz, Bustamante, Williamson, & Nielsen, 2005; Marth, Czabarka, Murvai, & Sherry, 2004) to estimate demographic parameters and history.
-Meanwhile, many research projects have fewer genetic markers and/or information about those markers because they focus on non-model species (e.g. Legault et al. 2020), or want to use older and potentially more restricted genetic samples or datasets (e.g. Moraes et al., 2017).
-Some other studies have directly used genetic differentiation metrics such as FST, to evaluate temporal change between genetic datasets (e.g. Larroque et al 2019; Segura-García et al., 2019).
+In general, these methods require input beyond simple allele counts, such as information about recombination processes (Gattepaille et al., 2013) and ascertainment of bias (Albrechtsen, Nielsen, & Nielsen, 2010; Clark, Hubisz, Bustamante, Williamson, & Nielsen, 2005; Marth, Czabarka, Murvai, & Sherry, 2004) to estimate demographic parameters and history.
+In practice, many research projects have fewer genetic markers and/or information about those markers because they focus on non-model species (e.g. Legault et al. 2020), or want to use older and potentially more restricted genetic samples or datasets (e.g. Moraes et al., 2017).
+Some other studies have directly used genetic differentiation metrics, such as FST, to evaluate temporal changes between genetic datasets (e.g. Larroque et al 2019; Segura-García et al., 2019).
 However, translating our spatial understanding of FST-based results to the temporal dimension is not always straightforward.
-Appropriate use and interpretation of pairwise FST requires that certain assumptions such as equal amounts of drift in both populations be respected (Bhatia, Patterson, Sankararaman, & Price, 2013) and translated in a temporal context; a situation for which the FST metric was not designed.
+Appropriate use and interpretation of pairwise FST requires that certain assumptions such as equal amounts of drift in both populations be respected (Bhatia, Patterson, Sankararaman, & Price, 2013) and translated to a temporal context; a situation for which the FST metric was not designed.
 Additionally, disentangling spatial from temporal effects is a challenge because the additivity of genetic drift means than genetic differentiation can be associated with both space and time (Murray et al., 2016; Skoglund, Sjödin, Skoglund, Lascoux, & Jakobsson, 2014).
 Detecting significant population genetic changes, relative to what would be expected due to drift, based on limited time series of genetic data remains a challenge.

 Temporal genetic analyses are needed to help identify which populations have experienced high mortality as a result of disturbance such as a forest fire, major weather event, or disease outbreaks (Poff et al., 2018; Suárez, Betancor, Fregel, Rodríguez, & Pestano, 2012).
 This is highly relevant to conservation because it could help prioritize conservation efforts.
-Similarly, such analysis could identify which among a set of previously sampled populations, received migrants from a long-distance dispersal event (Apodaca, Trexler, Jue, Schrader, & Travis, 2013).
+Similarly, such analysis could identify which, among a set of previously sampled populations, received migrants from a long-distance dispersal event (Apodaca, Trexler, Jue, Schrader, & Travis, 2013).
 Another example would be the monitoring of the genetic diversity of a pest throughout the landscape during an outbreak to develop a more accurate understanding of when and where populations undergo drastic genetic changes through mass migration (e.g. Larroque et al., 2019).
-Finally, yet another example could be the evaluation of how the population genetic diversity has been affected by habitat fragmentation and alteration (e.g. Baker et al., 2018; Nair et al., 2016).
+Yet another example is the evaluation of how the population genetic diversity has been affected by habitat fragmentation and alteration (e.g. Baker et al., 2018; Nair et al., 2016).
 Improved capacity to detect meaningful changes in genetic diversity of populations, and from which to infer the effects of historical demographic events, hold great potential to improve management, including guiding the prioritization of areas for conservation or mitigation efforts.